5 Star Travel Insurance from Admiral

 Yes.
 If you've been given medical advice that someone should stay with you and that requires someone travelling from the UK to be with you, we'll cover the reasonable extra transport and accommodation costs (up to the policy limit) for that person.

-The maximum length of a Single Trip policy is 12 months.
+The maximum length of a Single Trip policy is 12 months, making it ideal for backpackers and students taking a gap year.
 If you choose an Annual Multi-Trip policy you can take as many trips as you wish within 365 days (as per the dates shown on your policy schedule), providing each trip lasts no more than 31 days.
 Cover for extended trips may be available on request, subject to underwriting approval and payment of an additional premium.

 if you have to extend your trip for medical reasons our policies will automatically provide cover until you return home.